-Who Can Apply: The public relations firm Axia offers this scholarship for qualified undergraduate students of junior or senior standing.
+Who Can Apply: The public relations firm Axia offers this scholarship for qualified juniors and seniors.
 Applicants must demonstrate financial need and dedication to a PR career.
-Applicants should also have PR experience such as internships, volunteerism, or employment.
+Applicants should also have PR experience through internships, volunteerism, employment, or other opportunities.

-Who Can Apply: Intended for marketing and public relations students of African-American, Alaskan Native, Asian, Hispanic/Latino, Native American, or Pacific Islander ancestry, this undergraduate scholarship is available to applicants entering their junior year with a GPA of 3.0 or higher.
+Who Can Apply: Intended for marketing and public relations students of African American, Alaskan Native, Asian, Hispanic/Latino, Native American, and Pacific Islander ancestry, this undergraduate scholarship is available to applicants entering their junior year with a GPA of 3.0 or higher.

 Who Can Apply: Members of the Kappa Alpha Psi fraternity are eligible to apply for this scholarship, intended specifically for marketing students.
 Applicants must be marketing majors with at least junior standing and a GPA of at least 3.0.